local-npm/local-npm/README.md

 npm set registry http://127.0.0.1:5080
 ```

-then to publish
+then to search:

 ```bash
 npmrc default
 ```

-and to switch back
+and to switch back:

 ```bash
 npmrc local